Dashboard Member settings

 • necessary for, or in connection with, any legal proceedings (including prospective legal proceedings)

-• otherwise necessary for the purposes of establishing, exercising or defending legal rights
+• otherwise necessary for the purposes of establishing, exercising, or defending legal rights

-Read Compliance for DPIAs (specifically the ‘Legal claims or judicial acts’ section) for more information on what exactly this means.
+Read Compliance for DPIAs (specifically the ‘Legal claims or judicial acts’ section) for more information on what this means.

 Judicial acts